jamescherti/minimal-emacs.d/README.md

 (Alternatively, you may use the built-in `M-x emacs-init-time` command to obtain the startup duration.
 However, `emacs-init-time` does not account for the portion of the startup process that occurs after `after-init-time`.)

-### How to get the latest version of all packages?
+### How to get the latest version of all packages? (unstable)

-By default, minimal-emacs.d is configured to prioritize packages from GNU and NonGNU repositories over MELPA, ensuring greater stability.
+By default, *minimal-emacs.d* is configured to prioritize packages from [GNU ELPA](https://elpa.gnu.org/) and [NonGNU ELPA](https://elpa.nongnu.org/) repositories over [MELPA](https://melpa.org/), ensuring greater stability.

-If, like the author of *minimal-emacs.d*, you prefer to obtain the latest packages from MELPA to access new features and improvements, you can adjust the priority so that Emacs `use-package` retrieves the newest versions from MELPA before consulting the stable GNU and NonGNU repositories.
+If you prefer to obtain the latest packages from MELPA to access new features and improvements, you can adjust the priority so that Emacs `use-package` retrieves the newest versions from MELPA before consulting the stable GNU and NonGNU repositories.
 While MELPA packages are generally regarded as less stable, actual breakages are uncommon; over the past year, only a single package (package-lint) out of 146 packages in the author’s configuration experienced a brief disruption, which was quickly resolved.

 Benefit: